 - Golf Links Road, a north-south route east of the Thunder Bay Expressway, is currently undergoing widening to four lanes along its length.

 - Memorial Avenue and Fort William Road also run north-south, changing to May Street and Simpson Street at the Neebing McIntyre Floodway.

-- River Street, Red River Road, Oliver Road, Harbour Expressway and Arthur St. are the major east-west arteries.
-Each connects with the Thunder Bay Expressway, which has level grades and stop lights through the city.
+- River Street, Red River Road, Oliver Road, Harbour Expressway, and Arthur St. are the major east-west arteries.
+Each connects with the Thunder Bay Expressway, which has level grades and stop lights throughout the city.

 The List of Driving Schools in Thunder Bay Ontario

 |Transport Training Centres Of Canada||Thunder Bay, Thunder Bay, ON P7E 3R2||613-244-3955|

 |Taranis Training||1485 Rosslyn Rd, Thunder Bay, ON P7E 6W1||807-476-1746|

 |Young Drivers||204-1000 Fort William Rd, Thunder Bay, ON P7B 6B9||807-623-6109|